 If your outdoor garden has clay soil that retains too much moisture, you may want to plant in mounds that will allow for better drainage.

-You should never use regular garden soil from the earth in your pots.
+For Containers: You should never use regular garden soil from the earth in your pots.
 It tends to pack down and become hard without more vigorous roots, ants, and earthworms to break it up.
+Use a potting mix instead.

 Think about what would happen if you drop seeds into lumpy soil and cover them up.
 Some of the seeds will fall into the spaces around the lumps.
 They may be too deep, and never germinate, or take longer to warm up and germinate, putting that plant behind the others in maturity.